edinburgh-napier/set09121/lectures/lecture15.md

 # State Machines for Game Control

 - We can extend our state machine implementation to work as a game controller.
-    - All you need is an update and render for state, and call these when in the main game's relevant method.
+    - All you need is an update and a render method for each state, and call these in the main game's relevant method.
 - This allows you to trivially implement game screens:
     - Menu.
     - Main gameplay.